-Uploading documents
+Supporting documents

-If you upload a document we'll ask for a document name and the section you're referring us to.
-This means you can add one document (such as a policy manual) to support several answers and only upload it once.
-And you can do this at the end or at any time by going to the upload documents tab.
+If you will be attaching a supporting document we'll ask for a document name and the section you're referring us to.
+This means you can add one document (such as a policy manual) to support several answers.

 - " What is your FSP number?
-(See comment 1) - " Is this a separate or related body application?
-If a related body, enter the parent FSP number and select the licence type. - " Licence coverage: (See comment 2) If you select 'For this FSP number and related body/s' please select the related bodies tab and tell us the related body's name, FSP number, key contact person and their position, phone number/s and email. - " What type of licence are you applying for?
-You can select more than one.
+(See comment 1)

+- " Is this a separate or related body application?
+If a related body, enter the parent FSP number and select the licence type.

+- " Licence coverage: (See comment 2)

+If you select 'For this FSP number and related body/s' please tell us the related body's name, FSP number, key contact person and their position, phone number/s and email. - What type of licence are you applying for?
 (See comment 3)